freeletics/khonshu/docs/navigation/activities.md

 `ActivityResultContracts.RequestMultiplePermissions` to also handle requesting Android runtime permission requests. `ActivityNavigator` provides a slightly higher level API for this.

+To use this call `registerForPermissionsResult`.
+Requests are turned into launchers while the destination is in composition, so registering during the construction of the navigator is the simplest way to do that.
+Registering later is possible while the navigator's destination is shown.
-To use this call `registerForPermissionsResult`, which should be done during the construction of the navigator or shortly after.
-This can then be passed to `requestPermissions` with one or more permission to request to launch the request.
+The request can then be passed to `requestPermissions` with one or more permission to request to launch the request.
 Results can be collected through the `Flow<Map<String, PermissionResult>>` that is returned by the `results` property of request.